 A fellow youthworker, who is also a pilot, recently wrote:

 Smoke draws your attention.
-For example, it’s not every day I see a billowing column of black smoke as I fly over the ridge just north of our runway, so I perked up.
+It’s not every day I see a billowing column of black smoke as I fly over the ridge just north of our runway, so I perked up.

 While all of this was racing through my mind I was still approaching the ground at about ten feet per second.
 Wondering about the fire was fun, but it sure made it tough to concentrate on the runway.
 So, when the going gets tough, the training kicks in.
-I focused on marrying plane to pavement in an orderly fashion and thankfully did not contribute a second cloud of smoke to the horizon that day.
+I focused on marrying plane to pavement in an orderly fashion and thankfully did not contribute a second column of smoke to the horizon.

 I did, however, realize how similar that situation is to my work with youth.
 I have a job to do — mentor students to know, love, and follow Jesus Christ.
 When distractions crop up, like a pile of burning railroad ties, it’s easy to lose focus.
 But it’s better to land the plane.